 Geometry conversion with coding

 Since codec is an essential part of the 360 video delivery workflow, we need to examine the impact of different projection formats on coding.
 Conversion + coding results when different coding geometries are used are provided in this section.
-We set the anchor to using ERP as the lower-resolution coding geometry, and calculate the BD rate performance for CMP, ERP, OHP against the ERP anchor, as shown in Table 5, Table 6, and Table 7, respectively.
+We set the anchor to using ERP as the lower-resolution coding geometry, and calculate the BD rate performance for CMP, ERP, OHP, ISP against the ERP anchor, as shown in Table 7, Table 8, Table 9, and Table 10, respectively.
 For coding we use the Random Access configuration.
-For projection formats with multiple faces, we use the compact face packing arrangement: for CMP, packing arrangement of CMP3x2 is applied; and for OHP, the compact packing shown in [5] is applied.
+For projection formats with multiple faces, we use the compact face packing arrangement: for CMP, packing arrangement of CMP3x2 is applied; for OHP and ISP, the compact packing shown in [5], referred to as COHP and CISP, respectively, is applied.
 All RD plots are given in Figure 7.

 The results show that the optimal projection format is sequence/content dependent.
-CMP is the best format for “basketball” and “chairlift”, EAP is the best format for “lot”, “trick” and “driving”, ERP is the best format for “train” and “dancing”, and EAP and ERP are effectively tied for “jam”.
+And when coding is considered together with conversion, ISP is no longer the best projection format across the board.
+Instead, we find that SP is the best format for “basketball”, CMP is the best format for “chairlift”, EAP is the best format for “skate in lot”, “skate trick” and “driving”, ERP is the best format for “train” and “dancing”, and EAP and ERP are effectively tied for “jam”.
 The proposed test methodology is therefore asserted to be effective in overcoming the bias toward ERP, and distinguishing the optimal projection format from others.
-Analysis to be added once COHP is available.

-Table 6.
+Table 7.
 Entire 360 video, CMP3x2 vs ERP